-Whether you’re planning a visit or want to help protect the Parkers Creek Preserve, there’s something for you to enjoy at ACLT!
+Whether you’re planning a visit or want to help protect the Parkers Creek Preserve, there’s plenty of ways to get involved with ACLT!

 Events and Activities.

 Attend an Event or Visit on Your Own!

 There’s so much to do at ACLT!
 Check out our calendar for special events, guided hikes, canoe trips, trail runs and other special events.

 The Parkers Creek Preserve is free and open to the public year round.
 Check out our trail maps to plan your visit.

 Note: There is no public access to the beach or creek for boats.